 How to Compost: 10 Simple Steps

-There are as many methods of composting as there are gardeners, but this is the method that works for me using the type of compost bin offered through my city for $5 each.
-This method can also be adapted to other types of bins.
+There are as many composting methods as there are gardeners, but this method works for me.
+I use the type of compost bin offered in my city for $5 each, but this method can also be adapted to other types of bins.

 1. Choose a location to compost